Yoav666s/dnd-wiki/collections/_classes/nornfeld/warlock/the-forgotten.md

 # Sickly Aid
 Starting at 1st level, your patron enhances your magic when you are weak.
 When you have at least one level of exhaustion, you gain the following benefits:

-- You have advantage on magic attack rolls.
+- You can add your proficiency bonus to magic attack damage rolls.
 - You can cast the [[Shield]] spell without expending a spell slot.
 Once you do, you can't do it again until you finish a short or long rest.

 # Unwavering Defences